 The word “resin” is a general term that refers to viscous liquids that can permanently harden.
 But in the crafting world, we are generally referring to a thick, clear liquid that cures to create a crystal-clear layer.
-You’ll recognize brand names such as Easy Cast, Envirotex Lite, Lisa Pavelka’s Magic Glos, and Solarez.
+You’ll recognize brand names such as Easy Cast, Envirotex Lite, Lisa Pavelka’s Magic Glos, and any number of imports from China that you can buy on marketplaces like Amazon.
 You might have seen this type of material coating tables in restaurants or coating small pendants.
 It’s also poured or cast into molds to create resin items such as paperweights, jewelry, or tiny figurines.
-But increasingly we’re using this material as a coating on polymer clay.
+But increasingly, we’re using this material as a coating on polymer clay.

 A note about the links.
 I’ve linked to an Amazon listing for the items in this article so that you can see what I’m talking about.
 Doing this saves me from having to take a photo.
 Obviously, shop around and order from whatever supplier makes sense where you live.
 If you’re outside the US, don’t order from Amazon.com!
 The links to Amazon, btw, are affiliate links which means they’ll pay me a little bit if you do order from them.
 But please don’t feel that it’s necessary.
 Buy from your favorite retailer!